helix-ak2020/AE_tracking_export/README.md

 Update 06th May 2020:
  A Video  tutorial on how to use motion tracking in After Effects and export coordinates with our script is now available.
  A detailed description of the repository content will follow shortly, for those who do not have access to our publication.

+Update 15th June 2020:
+ Basic troubleshooting guide has been uploaded